Unionida

 Unionida is a monophyletic order of freshwater mussels, aquatic bivalve molluscs.
 The order includes most of the larger freshwater mussels, including the freshwater pearl mussels.
 The most common families are the Unionidae and the Margaritiferidae.
 All have in common a larval stage that is temporarily parasitic on fish, nacreous shells, high in organic matter, that may crack upon drying out, and siphons too short to permit the animal to live deeply buried in sediment.

-Taxonomy

-Fossil evidence suggests a Permian origin for the order, making it incredibly ancient and a survivor of the Permian–Triassic mass extinction.

 Morphology

 The shells of these mussels are variable in shape, but usually equivalve and elongate.
 They have solid, nacreous valves with a pearly interior, radial sculpture, and an entire pallial line.

+Evolutionary history

+Although some fossil freshwater bivalves from the Carboniferous and Permian periods have been suggested to be unionids, other authors have suggested that they are likely to be unrelated, due to lacking the internal nacreous layer thought to have been present in the last common ancestor of all unionids and present in their closest marine relatives, the Trigoniida.
+The oldest unambiguous unionids are known from the Triassic period, with the oldest commonly cited examples being from the Late Triassic Chinle Formation and Newark Supergroup of North America, though possibly older examples are known from the Middle Triassic of Tanzania and Zambia.

 Distribution

 Families, genera, and species in the order Unionida are found on six continents, where they are restricted exclusively to freshwater rivers, streams, creeks and some lakes.
 There are approximately 900 species worldwide.
 Around 300 species of these freshwater mussels are endemic to North America.

 Unlike other bivalve orders, Unionida has no marine species, although one species (Glebula rotundata) tolerates brackish water.
 This widespread trait and its global distribution suggests the group has inhabited freshwater throughout its geologic history.